 Almost every other insurance company provides motor insurance in India.
 Some of insurance companies providing car insurance in India are:

 Low premium costs are usually the sole deciding factor while choosing a car insurance product and this could also mean not having an adequate protection cover.
-You should consider other important points as well before buying a car insurance policy.
+You should consider other important points as well before buying a policy.

 - The car insurance premium is directly linked to IDV of your car.
 Sometimes people choose to decrease the IDV to be able to pay a lesser amount in the premium but doing this causes the value to be written off completely in the event of an accident.
 This is why it is recommended to choose a policy which will provide the highest IDV even if it means to pay more amount as a premium.

 - It is ideal to go for comprehensive insurance cover as it will provide complete protection for the damage caused to your car and self in an accident.
 Furthermore, it will also protect your car against thefts, accidental fires and other damage.
 One should not overlook personal accident cover,as it will provide protection against any physical loss or disability during a car accident.